 Even the most highly trained and accomplished climbers and skiers have come undone.
 There is definitely an element of luck.
 No great alpinist will disagree with that.
 You can enjoy the many experiences that snow, rock and ice can provide, as long as you don’t push the fine line too far.
 Don’t go out in bad weather, if the forecast does not support your objectives, your trip can wait, the mountain will still be there.

-People get cabin fever and enter the hills in bad forecasts, or false weather windows.
-Sometimes, it may be blue bird and look perfect, but if you are in the snow settlement period; which is typically twenty-four hours after a storm event, then you are actually far more likely to get caught in an avalanche.
+People get cabin fever and enter the hills with bad forecasts, or false weather windows.
+Sometimes, it may be bluebird and look perfect, but if you are in the snow settlement period; which is typically twenty-four hours after a storm event, then you are actually far more likely to get caught in an avalanche.
 Sadly, this is not an uncommon cause of tragedy.
 Summit fever is another to be conscious of; knowing when to turn around even if the objective is almost complete can be the difference between your last experience and creating many more memories.
 On my last trip to New Zealand, I didn’t even put crampons on and ended up flying home two weeks early due to the terrible forecast.

 The forecast and conditions were so bad that there were four deaths within a matter of weeks.
-Two German mountain guides buried in an avalanche and another accomplished Kiwi climber was tragically swept off his feet over a terrain trap.
+Two German mountain guides were buried in an avalanche and another accomplished Kiwi climber was tragically swept off his feet over a terrain trap.
 An Australian passed away a couple of weeks later, again from another avalanche.
 This shows that even the most highly trained people aren’t invincible.
 Don’t try to find ‘windows’ in forecasts that aren’t there.
-There’s already so many objective (uncontrollable) dangers in the mountains, be safe and reduce the subjective dangers (factors in your control).
+There are already so many objective (uncontrollable) dangers in the mountains, be safe and reduce the subjective dangers (factors in your control).

 Once you’re educated there’s so much ‘fun’ to be had.
 Reputable companies working in the Southern Alps include Alpine Recreation, Aspiring Guides, Alpine Guides and Adventure Consultants.
-There are also many private guides and instructors that will provide more personal, worthwhile experience and education for you.
+There are also many private guides and instructors that will provide more personal, worthwhile experiences and education for you.

 Be safe, be smart and be fit.
 See you in the hills.